 The amount and difficulty of some of the rapids surprised me because it was much more difficult than any on the South Fork; however, it did not shock.
 Northern Wisconsin is known for many rivers with class I-II whitewater and even higher.
 I had paddled the nearby Brule River and this river was full of ledges and rapids.

 We had no difficulties getting through Wannigan.
 All of these rapids had a clear chute to head towards.
 We did take a little water on this rapids and ones farther down, but nothing too concerning.

-Cedar Rapids had several pitches with one being a solid class II.
-We could hear it before we could see it and the river seemed to disappear as it descended down the lip.
-We agreed on the best route after pulling over and scouting it.
+Cedar Rapids contains several pitches with one being a solid class II.
+We could hear it before we could see it and the river seemed to disappear as the water descended over the lip.
+The rapids were noteworthy enough to pull over and scout beforehand.
 Scott and Griff went off to show us how it was down.

 At Beaver Dam Rapids, I finally got it right.
 Fortunately, I was busy filming on other stretches too, so I was able to gather enough film to make the below Youtube video.
-I also captured Scott’s “oh no” moment.
+I also captured Scott and Griff’s “oh no” moment.